YirenZzz/EventTicketing/README.md

 ### Event Creation with Schema-Driven Forms

-Organizers can dynamically configure registration forms—selecting which fields to include (e.g., description, location).
-These toggles are persisted in an EventFormField table and hydrated into React forms at runtime.
+Organizers can dynamically configure registration forms, selecting which fields to include (description, location, etc.).
+These fields are defined in the Event model and rendered dynamically in the frontend.
 This pattern of schema-driven UI and dynamic form rendering links to course contents on advanced React state and reusable components.

 ### Tiered Ticket Types and Promo Codes